Shiny Beast (Bat Chain Puller): Style

 The music of Shiny Beast featured a mix of different music styles, similar to Safe as Milk, incorporating elements of pop, spoken word and experimental music.
 The song "Bat Chain Puller" was based upon the rhythm of Van Vliet's windshield wipers.

 Reception

 The album received favorable reviews.
 Robert Christgau declared Shiny Beast to be better than all Van Vliet's previous albums, writing, "Without any loss of angularity or thickness, the new compositions achieve a flow worthy of Weill or Monk or Robert Johnson, and his lyrics aren't as willful as they used to be."
+The Globe and Mail determined that Beefheart "is distinguished by the surprising poetic strength of his lyrics."
+The New York Times noted that the album "recaptured much of his old ferocity."

+In his review for DownBeat, David Less wrote that Van Vliet's "lyrics are powerful and intriguing...
+Instrumentally the Magic Band is very sophisticated and a very tight unit...
+Tepper and Redus utilize contrasting lines to create a satisfying tension.
+The percussionists' emphasis is not strictly on timekeeping...
+The music is very structured but it seems to be built around the interaction of the artists and their ability to play together.
+Lines are woven and exchanged freely, with Beefheart as the single most cohesive factor.
+His vocals draw things together...
+Let it suffice to say Shiny Beast is an important alternative to contemporary popular music".

 A contemporary reviewer, AllMusic's Ned Raggett, also praised the album, writing "Shiny Beast turned out to be manna from heaven for those feeling Beefheart had lost his way on his two Mercury albums".
 Trouser Press called it "one of his best".

 In the Spin Alternative Record Guide (1995), the album was ranked 73 on the book's list of the "Top 100 Alternative Albums".